chenmoucheng/chenmoucheng.github.io/43041/graph-theory-representations.md

 ---:|---:|---:|---:|---:|---:|---:|---:
 φ(v)|0|2|6|7|5|4|3

-Now we apply φ to every vertice in the adjacency-list representation of the term DAG in our running example and arrive at:
+Now we apply φ to every vertex in the adjacency-list representation of the term DAG in our running example and arrive at:

 ```